GTC Scotland and College Lecturers

 A cross-sector steering group was set up to establish requirements and pathways for college lecturers to register with, and be regulated by, GTC Scotland.

 The steering group, known as the College Lecturer Registration Working Group (CLRWG), includes representatives from: GTC Scotland (Officers and Council Members), EIS-FELA, Colleges Scotland, Universities offering the TQFE and the Scottish Government.

 CLRWG, chaired by Pauline Stephen, Chief Executive and Registrar of GTC Scotland has designed and established a major programme of work to realise the registration of college lecturers.

-Ongoing and ever closer partnership working with all colleges and lecturers in Scotland is particularly important in taking forward this programme of work to help increase awareness and encourage engagement with all lecturers impacted by this significant change.
+Ongoing and ever closer partnership working with all colleges and college lecturers in Scotland is particularly important in taking forward this programme of work to help increase awareness and encourage engagement with all college lecturers impacted by this significant change.

 Guardianship of the Professional Standards for Lecturers in Scotland’s Colleges was transferred to GTC Scotland by the Scottish Government in December 2019.

-The Professional Standards are central to lecturer professionalism and work is underway to promote and support lecturers to further enhance their professional practice and support career-long professional learning.
+The Professional Standards are central to lecturer professionalism and work is underway to promote and support college lecturers to further enhance their professional practice and support career-long professional learning.

 We look forward to working with you all on this important development for the college sector in Scotland.